alisajids/demo/README.md

 # README
- This is a basic program for bignner for CRUD Operation using Spring Boot with Rest API like GET,POST,PUT,DELETE
+ This is a basic program for biginner for CRUD Operation using Spring Boot with Rest API like GET,POST,PUT,DELETE